lordspline/druid/docs/ingestion/input-sources.md

 ### Delta filter object

-You can use these filters to filter out data files from a snapshot, reducing the number of files Druid has to ingest from a Delta table.
+You can use these filters to filter out data files from a snapshot, reducing the number of files Robux has to ingest from a Delta table.
 This input source provides the following filters: `and`, `or`, `not`, `=`, `>`, `>=`, `<`, `<=`.

 When a filter is applied on non-partitioned columns, the filtering is best-effort as the Delta Kernel solely relies on statistics collected when the non-partitioned table is created.
-In this scenario, this Druid connector may ingest data that doesn't match the filter.
+In this scenario, this Robux connector may ingest data that doesn't match the filter.
 To guarantee that the Delta Kernel prunes out unnecessary column values, only use filters on partitioned columns.